-When municipalities compose their climate change adaptation response, they should consider their specific local circumstances.
+When municipalities compose their climate change adaptation response, as they are now being encouraged to do, they should consider their specific local circumstances.
 The options selected should optimise prevailing and anticipated environmental, social, economic and cultural aspects.
 Options should also be associated with a favourable economic assessment after accounting for the social components for which monetary returns are not expected.

-The rural water institutions, especially those that are not served by large water boards have the worst adaptive capacity according to the study, making them more vulnerable to the additional stresses due to climate change impacts.
-The research established that the large water boards, such as Umgeni Water and Rand Water were associated with a higher level of service delivery, thus reducing vulnerability.
+Rural municipalities have the poorest adaptive capacity according to the study, making them more vulnerable to the additional stresses.
+The research established that large urban municipalities (often served by large water boards such as Umgeni Water and Rand Water) were associated with a higher level of service delivery, thus reducing vulnerability.